oskarskalski/cms-server/README.md

 /api/users/update

 Update data using json and send as PUT request:
 Note: if you want update password, there are required values oldPassword, newPassword, repeatNewPassword.
-Additionally, user has to be signed in.

 ```yaml
 {